 - to relieve pressure effects of ascites, including respiratory compromise

 - severe thrombocytopenia (platelet count <50 x 103/microL)

 Prior to procedure being performed assessment of the amount and nature of the ascites should be made using preferably CT or ultrasound.
 The patient's coagulation profile should be considered and informed consent obtained.
 The indication for the procedure should be considered to determine the volume of fluid to be removed.

 Full aseptic technique, with antiseptic skin preparation and infiltration of local anaesthetic should be employed.
 Patient can be positioned to allow accumulation of fluid to one side.

 Procedure can be performed blind using the landmark technique (15 cm lateral to the umbilicus in the right or left lower quadrant) or after ultrasound marking prior to procedure.
 It can also be done image-guided, almost always with ultrasound 1.

-A Seldinger technique can be used to leave an ~8 fr catheter in situ for therapeutic procedures.
+The Seldinger technique can be used to leave an ~8 Fr catheter in situ for therapeutic procedures.
 Alternatively a trocar catheter set can also be used.